grahamcarman/docs/astro/api/overview.md

 ## Authentication

 All requests to the API must be authenticated.
 You can use bearear authentication to authenticate with a Workspace API token or Organization API token.
-The following example  shows how you can add a token to a request:
+The following example  shows how you can add a token to a curl request:

 ```curl
 GET https://api.astronomer-dev.io/v1alpha1/organizations/{organizationId}/clusters \